lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     atoms during equilibration, as given by the *v_qSi* and *v_qO* variables.

-..  container:: justify

 Additionally, the average charge of the atoms is strongly fluctuating at the beginning of the simulation.
 This early fluctuation correlates with a rapid volume change of the box, during which the inter-atomic distances are expected to quickly change.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/volume.png
     :alt: volume of the system with reaxff and LAMMPS